microsoft/finops-toolkit/docs/README.md

 4. Apply cost allocation logic, augment, or manipulate your cost data using Data Factory.

    [Data Factory](https://learn.microsoft.com/azure/data-factory/introduction) is used to ingest and transform data.
 We recommend using Data Factory as a cost-efficient solution to apply custom logic to your cost data.
 Use a consistent prefix for custom pipelines to ensure they don't overlap with new pipelines.
+Refer to [data processing](./data-processing.md) for details about how data is processed.

    > ⚠️ _Keep in mind this is the primary area we are planning to evolve in [upcoming FinOps toolkit releases](https://aka.ms/finops/toolkit/roadmap).
 Please familiarize yourself with our roadmap to avoid conflicts with future updates.
 Consider [contributing to the project](../CONTRIBUTING.md) to add support for new scenarios to avoid conflicts._
    >